 Stage III indicates that the tumor has spread beyond the kidney.
 The margins of resection may contain tumor cells; the cancer may have spread to regional lymph nodes near the kidney or along the aorta or inferior vena cava.
 In addition, tumor that is spilled from the mass, either by biopsy or tumor rupture is also included in stage III.

 Stage IV tumors are those that have spread through the vascular system.
-The tumor has spread through the blood to organs such as the lungs, liver, brain, or bones.
+The tumor has spread through the blood to organs such as the lungs, liver, or rarely brain or bones.
 These account for about 10-15% of all Wilms’ tumors.

 Stage V are those cases where both kidneys have tumors at the time of initial diagnosis.
 About 5-10% of all Wilms tumors are at this stage.

 Kidneys start developing as the fetus grows in the womb.
-At about 3 years of age kidney cells become mature, however, in children with Wilms’ tumor, not all kidney cells mature.
+At about 3 years of age kidney cells become mature but in children with Wilms’ tumor, not all kidney cells mature.
 These immature kidney cells begin to cluster into a mass that grows out of control leading to a tumor in the kidney.

-Changes (mutations) in several genes are known to cause Wilms’ tumor.
+Changes (pathogenic variants or mutations) in several genes are known to cause Wilms’ tumor.
 The WT1 or WT2 genes on chromosome 11, WTX gene and the AMER1 gene on the X chromosome, as well as the CTNNB1 gene on chromosome 3 are genes that are deleted or altered in patients presenting with Wilms’ tumor.
-These genes signal cells for growth and cell division but mutations in these genes can lead to overgrowth of certain body tissues.
+These genes signal cells for growth and cell division but variants in these genes can lead to overgrowth of certain body tissues.
 The reason for the changes in these genes is not known.

 Some children have an underlying condition that is associated with Wilms’ tumor.
 One of the syndromes that has been linked to Wilms’ tumor is WAGR syndrome.
 Approximately 50% of children with WAGR syndrome will develop Wilms’ tumor.
-WAGR syndrome is a disorder that affects many body systems such as the eyes, the brain, and the genitourinary system.
+WAGR syndrome is a disorder that affects many body systems such as the eyes, brain and the genitourinary system.
 One of the first effects seen with WAGR syndrome is on the eye.
 Many people have what’s called aniridia which is an absence in the colored part of the eye, the iris.
-This can reduce sharpness in vision and increased sensitivity to light.
+This can reduce sharpness in vision and increase sensitivity to light.
 Although the effects in the genitals and urinary tract happen in both genders, it is more common in males.
 WAGR syndrome can also have a negative impact on the brain leading to intellectual disability.
-An affected person may experience difficulty in processing, learning, and properly responding to information.
+An affected person may have trouble processing, learning, and properly responding to information.
 (For more information on this condition, search for “WAGR” in the Rare Disease Database.)

 There are other risk factors or possible reasons for an increased risk of getting Wilms’ tumor such as having a family history.
-A family history of Wilms’ tumor is sometimes associated with mutations in other genes different from the ones listed above.
-The genetic mutations occur on chromosomes 16q and 1p and if the child has loss of heterozygosity, or LOH, meaning a loss of one of two copies of a chromosomal region, then the patient will be at a much higher risk.
+A family history of Wilms’ tumor is sometimes associated with variants in other genes different from the ones listed above.
+These variants occur in genes on chromosomes 16q and 1p and if the child has loss of heterozygosity, or LOH, meaning a loss of one of two copies of a chromosomal region, then the patient will be at a much higher risk.

 Wilms’ tumor is the most common pediatric kidney cancer, and the fourth most common pediatric cancer overall.
 Wilms’ tumor affects approximately 1 in 10,000 children with the median age of onset being 3.5 years.
 Girls are slightly more likely than boys to develop Wilms’ tumor and African Americans are also at a higher risk.

-Another useful imaging test to diagnose Wilms’ tumor is a magnetic resonance imaging scan otherwise known as a MRI scan which uses no radiation but rather radio waves and strong magnets.
-An MRI may be useful to perform if the cancer spreads to other organs.
-Wilms’ tumor most commonly spreads to the lungs or the liver, both of which are able to be identified with a CT scan.
+Another useful imaging test to diagnose Wilms’ tumor is a magnetic resonance imaging scan otherwise known as an MRI scan which uses no radiation but rather radio waves and strong magnets.
+An MRI shows the kidneys and abdominal organs well, but usually requires sedation in a young child, and is not good at looking for spread to the lung.

 Lab tests also might be done to check urine and blood samples if the doctor suspects a kidney problem.